avidofood/vue-responsive-video-background-player/README.md

 - `play()`: Plays the video
 - `pause()`: Pauses the video
 - `show()`: Shows the video
-- `hide()`: hides the video and the poster will be shown
+- `hide()`: Hides the video and shows the poster
 - `load()`: Loads the video

 ## Security

-If you discover any security related issues, please don't email me.
-I'm afraid 😱. avidofood@protonmail.com
+If you discover any security problems, please, don't email me.
+(I'm a bit scared 😱) avidofood@protonmail.com

 ## Credits

 Now comes the best part! 😍
-This package is based on
+This package was inspired by:

  - https://tesla.com

-Oh come on.
-You read everything??
-If you liked it so far, hit the ⭐️ button to give me a 🤩 face.
+Wow, you really read all that?!
+If you enjoyed this, hit the ⭐️ button to give me a 🤩 face.

 ## Changelog